Cojabi/DataComp/docs/source/preprocessing.rst

 -------------

 Make sure, that numeric feature columns hold only numeric data and/or missing values (nan's).
 Otherwise this will lead to errors, especially in plotting the significant features.
+String values like for example ">90" must be converted into numerical values.